nongiach/arm_now/README.md

 | Project | Credit |
 | --- | --- |
 | [Mandibule: linux elf injector for x86 x86_64 arm arm64](https://github.com/ixty/mandibule) | [ixty](https://twitter.com/_ixty_) |

-## Where can we talk about arm_now or fuzzing/exploit/reverse?
-Go on freenode irc and "/join #arm_now cpu".

-## How can I help ?

-I do this project as a hobby, if you find bugs report and I will fix, the code source is very small about 300 lines of python, don't be afraid to pull request.
-- Publish writeups :)
-- A lot of cpu arch are still not supported, bfin, sparc .., at line 28 of arm_now.py you will find a dict that you can play with to add new cpu arch.
-- search a package manager for all arch like => https://wiki.openwrt.org/about/mirrors or http://pkg.entware.net/binaries/
-- full support of cpio rootfs
-- make a script based on buildroot that will compile every existing arch ? this sounds like hours of work :/
-- let the user choose the libc, (musl, glibc, uclibc) // this is very easy 10 min of work look at the code source and pull request !!
-- allow the user to give any binary as input and start it in the right cpu arch, all dependencies should be automatically resolved and installed
-- use buildroot to compile gdb or gdbserver for all arch, have look at utils/test-pkg. strace, ltrace are a plus.
-Having strace + ltrace + gdbserver on all arch is the goal.
-Please be awesome and contribute.
-- add mac host support.

-## Who to thanks ?

-linux kernel, gcc, busybox, qemu, https://buildroot.org, https://toolchains.bootlin.com ...

 ----